-- the following non-registered medicines in case of rational pharmacotherapy: - chemist's preparations, unless they are chemist's preparations that are (virtually) equivalent to a registered medicine not included in appendix 1 of the Healthcare Insurance Regulations (Regeling zorgverzekering), with the exception of chemist's preparations that: - a. are (virtually) equal to registered UR medicines (prescription medicines only) with regard to which no decision has been made about the qualification within the meaning of Article 2.8, paragraph 1, subparagraph a of the Health Insurance Decree (Besluit zorgverzekering), according to Appendices 1 and 3 to this regulation; - b. are (virtually) equal to a registered UR medicine that is listed in Appendix 3, section A of the Healthcare Insurance Regulations (Regeling zorgverzekering), provided the criteria given are met. - medicines which, following prior authorisation of the Public Health Supervisory Service and in accordance with rules to be stipulated ministerial regulation, are delivered following an order placed at the initiative of a doctor and which are intended for your use under his supervision, if: - a. these medicines have been prepared in the Netherlands by a manufacturer with a licence for preparing medicines pursuant to the Medicines Act (Geneesmiddelenwet), and prepared in accordance with the specifications of that doctor; or - b. these medicines are sold in another EU country or in a third country, and are imported into Dutch territory, if you suffer from an illness suffered by no more than 1 in 150,000 inhabitants in the Netherlands; - c. these medicines are sold in another EU country or in a third country and are imported into Dutch territory as a replacement medicine on account of a shortage of medicines. - medicines for which a marketing authorisation has been granted by the Medicines Evaluation Board (MEB) for public health reasons, as a replacement medicine due to a shortage of medicines.
-The condition is that those medicines are not available in the Netherlands, but are in another EU country. - the following dietary preparations: - dietary preparations as referred to in appendix 2 of the Healthcare Insurance Regulations (Regeling zorgverzekering).
-You are only entitled to the dietary preparations referred to in appendix 2 of the Healthcare Insurance Regulations (Regeling zorgverzekering) if the relevant conditions contained in appendix 2 of the Healthcare Insurance Regulations (Regeling zorgverzekering) have been met. - the following over-the-counter medicines and gastric acid inhibitors: - laxatives, calcium tablets, medicines for allergies, medicines for diarrhoea, medicines to empty the stomach and artificial tears as referred to in Appendix 2 of the Healthcare Insurance Regulations (Regeling zorgverzekering).
-You are only entitled to these over-thecounter medicines if the relevant conditions contained in appendix 2 of the Healthcare Insurance Regulations (Regeling zorgverzekering) have been met
+- e. all non-mutually replaceable medicines. - Appendix 2 of the Healthcare Insurance Regulations (Regeling zorgverzekering) states additional conditions for the listed medicines for the provision of that medicine.
+You are only entitled to those medicines if you meet these conditions. - 2. the following non-registered medicines in case of rational pharmacotherapy: - a. chemist's preparations, unless they are chemist's preparations that are (virtually) equivalent to a registered medicine not included in appendix 1 of the Healthcare Insurance Regulations (Regeling zorgverzekering), with the exception of chemist's preparations that:

-- gastric acid inhibitors as referred to in appendix 2 of the Healthcare Insurance Regulations (Regeling zorgverzekering).
+- are (virtually) equal to registered UR medicines (prescription medicines only) with regard to which no decision has been made about the qualification within the meaning of Article 2.8, paragraph 1, subparagraph a of the Health Insurance Decree (Besluit zorgverzekering), according to Appendices 1 and 3 to this regulation; - are (virtually) equal to a registered UR medicine that is listed in Appendix 3, section A of the Healthcare Insurance Regulations (Regeling zorgverzekering), provided the criteria given are met. - b. medicines which, following prior authorisation of the Public Health Supervisory Service and in accordance with rules to be stipulated ministerial regulation, are delivered following an order placed at the initiative of a doctor and which are intended for your use under his supervision, if: - these medicines have been prepared in the Netherlands by a manufacturer with a licence for preparing medicines pursuant to the Medicines Act (Geneesmiddelenwet), and prepared in accordance with the specifications of that doctor; or - these medicines are sold in another EU country or in a third country, and are imported into Dutch territory, if you suffer from an illness suffered by no more than 1 in 150,000 inhabitants in the Netherlands; - these medicines are sold in another EU country or in a third country and are imported into Dutch territory as a replacement medicine on account of a shortage of medicines; - c. medicines for which a marketing authorisation has been granted by the Medicines Evaluation Board (MEB) for public health reasons, as a replacement medicine due to a shortage of medicines.
+The condition is that those medicines are not available in the Netherlands, but are in another EU country. - 3. the dietary preparations as referred to in appendix 2 of the Healthcare Insurance Regulations (Regeling zorgverzekering).
+You are only entitled to the dietary preparations referred to in appendix 2 of the Healthcare Insurance Regulations (Regeling zorgverzekering) if the relevant conditions contained in appendix 2 of the Healthcare Insurance Regulations (Regeling zorgverzekering) have been met. - 4. the following over-the-counter medicines and gastric acid inhibitors: - a. laxatives, calcium tablets, medicines for allergies, medicines for diarrhoea, medicines to empty the stomach and artificial tears as referred to in Appendix 2 of the Healthcare Insurance Regulations (Regeling zorgverzekering).
+You are only entitled to these over-the-counter medicines if the relevant conditions contained in appendix 2 of the Healthcare Insurance Regulations (Regeling zorgverzekering) have been met. - b. gastric acid inhibitors as referred to in appendix 2 of the Healthcare Insurance Regulations (Regeling zorgverzekering).
 You are only entitled to these gastric acid inhibitors if the relevant conditions contained in appendix 2 of the Healthcare Insurance Regulations (Regeling zorgverzekering) have been met.